One of the main objectives of VBA and (more generally) Excel is to work with (and manipulate) data.

-As explained by Microsoft, variables that are declared with the Public statement are visible to all procedures in all modules “unless the Option Private Module is in effect”.
-If the Option Private Module is enabled, variables are only available within the project in which they are declared.
+Variables that are declared with the Public statement are visible to all procedures in all modules unless Option Private Module applies.
+If Option Private Module is enabled, variables are only available within the project in which they are declared.

 Let's start by taking a look at the basic case:

 How To Declare Public VBA Variables: The Basics

 In order to declare a public VBA variable, the declaration needs to meet the following conditions:

 - Be made in the Declarations section, just as you'd do when declaring a module-level variable.